🎬 Video Generation¶

 -

-Anti-I2V proposes a defense method against malicious image-to-video generation.
-By optimizing perturbations in both L*a*b* color space and the frequency domain, and designing Internal Representation Collapse (IRC) and Anchor (IRA) losses to disrupt semantic feature propagation within the denoising network, the method achieves state-of-the-art protection across three architecturally distinct models: CogVideoX, DynamiCrafter, and Open-Sora.
+Anti-I2V proposes a defense method against malicious image-to-video generation by optimizing perturbations in the L*a*b* and frequency dual-spaces and designing Internal Representation Collapse (IRC) and Anchoring (IRA) losses to disrupt semantic feature propagation in denoising networks, achieving SOTA protection across CogVideoX, DynamiCrafter, and Open-Sora.

 -